HarmonicLabs/ts-best-practices/optimizations/README.md

 }
 ```

+in this way, `_thing` is truly private;

+the `thingScope` object only exsists as long as the class exsists,
+any other variable, if any, in the constructor function will be deallocated.

-in this way, `_thing` is truly private, the binded function DOES NOT save the entire scope, **BUT** you still allocate a new function, so it takes a bit more memory than the optimal example of before.
+the binded function DOES NOT save the entire scope;

+**BUT** you still allocates a new function;
+so it takes a bit more memory than the optimal example of before.

 Still better than the entire scope though.